BabylonJS/Documentation/content/communityExtensions/Unity/01_ScriptComponents.md

 ### Mesh Details

 The mesh details component enables several **Runtime** rendering properties to be set on a game object during the design phase.
-This is very useful for overriding visibilty and collision details for the specified mesh game object.
+This is very useful for overriding visibility and collision details for the specified mesh game object.

 ![Mesh Details Component](/img/exporters/unity/meshdetails.jpg)

 ### Physics State

-The physics state component activates runtime physical simualation for game objects.
+The physics state component activates runtime physical simulation for game objects.
 To have convincing physical behaviour, an object in a game must accelerate correctly and be affected by collisions, gravity and other forces.
 The built-in physics engines provide components that handle the physical simulation for you.
 With just a few parameter settings, you can create objects that behave passively in a realistic way (ie, they will be moved by collisions and falls but will not start moving by themselves).
 By controlling the physics from scripts, you can give an object the dynamics of a vehicle, a machine, or even a piece of fabric.

 ![Physics State Component](/img/exporters/unity/physicsstate.jpg)

 ### Level Of Detail

 The level of detail component can help improve overall game performance.
 When a game object in the scene is a long way from the camera, the amount of detail that can be seen on it is greatly reduced.
 However, the same number of triangles will be used to render the object, even though the detail will not be noticed.
 An optimisation technique called Level Of Detail (LOD) rendering allows you to reduce the number of triangles rendered for an object as its distance from the camera increases.
 As long as your objects aren’t all close to the camera at the same time, LOD will reduce the load on the hardware and improve rendering performance.
-The toolkit also requires the **LOD Group** component to set up LOD rendering for a object.
+The toolkit also requires the **LOD Group** component to set up LOD rendering for an object.

 ![Level Detail Component](/img/exporters/unity/leveldetail.jpg)